Marco4413/ProcessorEmulator/DOCUMENTATION.md

 @n_delay 500
 ```

-Constants are parsed as they come up, so if you redeclare one, values where said constant is used depend on its
-last declared value.
+A Constant's value is the last one that was assigned to it.

 There are some constants that are already declared, such as virtual keys (or VK), the emulator uses reflection to get
-all VKs from the [KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class that then get
+all VKs from the [KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class that then are
 used as a base template for constants.
-So if you want to declare a variable that stores the value of a virtual key, you
+So if you want to declare a variable that stores the value of a virtual key you
 can go to the above linked class's docs and search if there's the field (starting with `VK_`) that you want to use:

 ```Assembly